 Preventing Sound Reflection

 If you want to stave off some of the echoes and reverberations, you should use absorbent materials on the main reflective surfaces of a room.
 Line the walls with curtains and cover the floor with carpets.
-You could also use acoustic tiles on the ceiling or hang fabric panels as vertical baffles instead.
+You could also use acoustic tiles on the ceiling or hang sound absorbing panels as vertical baffles instead.
 The goal is to make the room softer and even a bit smaller, without taking away from its total square footage.

 Just be sure not to overload the room with absorbent materials.
 If it starts sounding a bit too dull, opt for diffusers instead of absorbers.
 That should help you strike a good balance between absorption and reflection.